rundeck/docs/docs/administration/configuration/config-file-reference.md

 - `rundeck.security.maxSessions`: If enforceMaxSessions is true, this setting controls the number of active sessions a user is allowed to have. `Default: 1`

+- `rundeck.feature.debug.showTracesOnResponse` : `true/false`.
+Default: `false`.
+The default behavior is to never return 5xx http responses with any stacktrace in it to hide specific information regarding the backend (stacktraces are only present on the log files).

 - `rundeck.security.jaasRolePrefix`: Prefix string to add to each _role_ determined via [JAAS Authentication](/administration/security/authentication.md#jetty-and-jaas-authentication).
 Default: none.

 - `rundeck.security.requiredRole`: `roleName`.
 If this property is set, all users must be a member of the role specified.